-A. Impacts of Market Operations to Exchange Imperfectly Substitutable
+A. Impacts of Market Operations to Exchange Imperfectly Substitutable Financial Assets

-Financial Assets

-The survey of Goodfriend (1999) is useful to understand the economic stimulus effect of the outright purchase of long-term government bonds.30 Although we give details in the appendix, the crux of the survey is that the outright purchase of long-term government bonds under zero interest rate influences the real economy by the following two channels: (1) lowering long-term interest rates through portfolio rebalancing effects; and (2) affecting the external finance premium through a change in the collateral value of assets and subsequent change in banks' lending activities.
+Goodfriend (2000) provides a useful basis to understand the economic stimulus effect of the outright purchase of long-term government bonds.
+Although we give details in the Appendix, the crux of his discussion is that the outright purchase of long-term government bonds under zero interest rate influences the real economy by the following two channels: (1) portfolio rebalancing effects; and (2) affecting the external finance premium through a change in the collateral value of assets and subsequent change in banks' lending activities.
 Considering the latter aspect, the role of expectations is important.
 It should be noted that the BOJ's intention for effecting the outright purchase of long-term government bonds has hitherto been to meet continuous increase in demand for liquidity as the economy grows.
 Thus, it is totally different in nature from the role expected by the outright purchase of long-term government bonds mentioned here.